Sergio Busquets: Style of play

-Considered by several pundits to be one of the best midfielders of his generation, and one of the greatest holding midfielders of all time, Busquets is usually deployed as either a central or defensive midfielder, although he is also capable of playing as a central defender.
-Busquets is known for redefining the deep-lying midfield position by focusing on football intelligence, precision passing, and a ‘genius’ ability to read the game rather than overwhelming strength or physicality.
-A hard-working player, he excels at intercepting loose balls and breaking down opposition plays due to his positional sense, defensive attributes, tackling, tactical intelligence, and ability to read the game, despite his lack of pace.
-Due to his vision, ball control, physical prowess, technical skills, calm composure on the ball, and accurate passing ability, he rarely relinquishes possession, and alongside his former Barcelona midfield teammates, such as Iniesta, Xavi and Ivan Rakitić, he has also played an important creative role in setting his team's tempo in midfield as a deep-lying playmaker through his short passing game.
-His role has also been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.
-His position and playing style have led him to be compared to his former manager, as well as fellow former Spain and Barcelona player, Pep Guardiola.
+Considered by several pundits to be one of the best midfielders of his generation, and one of the greatest holding midfielders of all time, Busquets was usually deployed as either a central or defensive midfielder, although he was also capable of playing as a central defender.
+Busquets was known for redefining the deep-lying midfield position by focusing on football intelligence, precision passing, and a ‘genius’ ability to read the game rather than overwhelming strength or physicality.
+A hard-working player, he excelled at intercepting loose balls and breaking down opposition plays due to his positional sense, defensive attributes, tackling, tactical intelligence, and ability to read the game, despite his lack of pace.
+Due to his vision, ball control, physical prowess, technical skills, calm composure on the ball, and accurate passing ability, he rarely relinquished possession, and alongside his former Barcelona midfield teammates, such as Iniesta, Xavi and Ivan Rakitić, he also played an important creative role in setting his team's tempo in midfield as a deep-lying playmaker through his short passing game.
+His role was also likened to that of a metodista ("centre-half", in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.
+His position and playing style led him to be compared to his former manager, as well as fellow former Spain and Barcelona player, Pep Guardiola.

 Manager Vicente del Bosque praised Busquets, saying: "If you watch the whole game, you won't see Busquets—but watch Busquets, and you will see the whole game."
-The latter's height also allows him to be effective in the air, and enables him to advance into more offensive positions on occasion, providing an additional attacking outlet for his team.
+The latter's height also allowed him to be effective in the air, and enabled him to advance into more offensive positions on occasion, providing an additional attacking outlet for his team.

-Busquets has been accused of play-acting in the past, due to his tendency of exaggerating fouls.
-However, in response to these criticisms, he defended his behavior as intelligent, arguing that the realities of the game are more complex.
+Busquets had been accused of play-acting in the past, due to his tendency of exaggerating fouls.
+However, in response to these criticisms, he defended his behavior as intelligent, arguing that the realities of the game were more complex.

-Often considered to be one of the most underrated footballers in the world, Busquets earned praise from his peers, with current club teammate Messi saying "When there will be trouble, Busquets will always be there."
+Often considered to be one of the most underrated footballers in the world, Busquets earned praise from his peers, with former teammate Lionel Messi saying "When there will be trouble, Busquets will always be there."